-As the leader of his own contemporary jazz group, the Dave Wilson Quartet, Wilson and his band mates are known for their exciting improvisations, creative individualistic compositions and unique arrangements of standards.
+As the leader of his own contemporary jazz group, The Dave Wilson Quartet, Wilson and his band mates are known for their exciting improvisations, creative individualistic compositions and unique arrangements of standards.
 Wilson also led the Canal Street Hot 6, a well known Traditional/New Orleans ensemble for many years, with the trumpet Ben Mauger, one of the top purveyors of this genre on the East Coast.
 They released the CD, Back In the Day.
-The Canal Street Hot 6 made numerous appearances on the East coast including at the Hot Steam Jazz Festival in Essex, CT, the Suncoast Jazz Society in Clearwater, Fla, The Tri-State Jazz Society (Philadelphia/New Jersey/Delaware), Pennsylvania Jazz Society, and at Baltimore’s Camden Yards.
-Dave remains very active with this genre, and his current Traditional Jazz Group, the Rampart Street Ramblers, often features an all-star lineup including some of the top names in Mid Atlantic Traditional Jazz circles.
+They made numerous appearances on the East coast including at the Hot Steam Jazz Festival in Essex, CT, The Suncoast Jazz Society in Clearwater, Fla, The Tri-State Jazz Society (Philadelphia/New Jersey/Delaware), The Pennsylvania Jazz Society and at Baltimore’s Camden Yards.
+Wilson remains very active with this genre, and his current traditional Jazz Group, The Rampart Street Ramblers.
+The Ramblers features an all-star lineup including some of the top names in Mid-Atlantic Traditional Jazz circles.

 The saxophonist released first solo CD in the Fall of 2020 entitled Through the Time, featuring himself on tenor and soprano saxophones; Kirk Reese on piano; Steve Meashey on bass; and Jeff Stabley on drums.
 The release was picked up by Dreamscape Records and received significant airplay on WRTI-FM in Philadelphia, and enjoyed additional airplay on over 30 jazz stations nationwide.
 Through the Time found itself on a few individual stations top 5 stats.